TobyHFerguson/CDSW-certification/README.md

 * unzip each file into a fixed width file for that year (`$HOME/brfss/YEAR.txt`)
 * write that file into HDFS (`$HDFS_HOME/brfss/YEAR.txt`)

+Ingestion can be performed (and should only be necessary once) using the `scripts/1_ingest.py` python2 script.

 # Data Processing
 The files are in fixed width format, and location of the fields differ in each of the five years.
 Furthermore the fields present are different for different years.
 We have to calculate fields for the years where they're missing.

+We encoded the various data processing steps in the `scripts/2_process.py` python2 script.
 ## Field extraction
 We use a json codebook file, indexed by year, to contain this fixed width content.
 We then use an observer function (`xtract`) which will extract a named field's contents given the spark data frame and